weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 ### Et voilà!

 Let's take a break and appreciate the remarkable complexity that LLVM effortlessly handles in our little example.
-We parse a [well-defined, human-readable representation](https://llvm.org/docs/LangRef.html){:target="_blank"} of Turing-complete programs that be generated from various general-purpose languages like C++, Fortran, Rust, Swift, Julia, and Zig.
+We parse a [well-defined, human-readable representation](https://llvm.org/docs/LangRef.html){:target="_blank"} of Turing-complete programs generated from various general-purpose languages like C++, Fortran, Rust, Swift, Julia, and Zig.

 LLVM's composable JIT engine seamlessly manages these parsed modules, automatically resolving symbols and dependencies.
-It compiles to machine code on-demand for multiple platforms and CPU architectures, while giving us complete control over the optimization pipeline, code generator (like our TPDE integration) and many more components.
+It compiles machine code in the native object format on-demand for multiple platforms and CPU architectures, while giving us complete control over the optimization pipeline, code generator (like our TPDE integration) and many more components.
 The engine then links everything into an executable form — all in-memory and without external tools or platform-specific dynamic library tricks!
-It's really impressive that we can simply enable compilation on N threads in parallel and have it "just work" :)
+It's really impressive that we can simply enable compilation on N threads in parallel and have it "just work" :-)

 Given this level of sophistication, one can imagine that there are some rabbit holes left to explore.
 Here's an interesting challenge for the curious reader: ORC's [current `DynamicThreadPoolTaskDispatcher`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/TaskDispatch.cpp#L67){:target="_blank"} spawns a new thread for each compilation job rather than reusing them.
 In our setup, this means `#threads == #jobs`, which brings us back to `O(#jobs)` overhead with our thread-local `tpde_llvm::LLVMCompiler`.
 An implementation that uses an actual thread-pool would be great.
 If you're interested in tackling this optimization, feel free to [reach out](https://github.com/weliveindetail){:target="_blank"} — I'd be happy to review any pull requests!
 Happy coding.